CSLewin/APBW/mess/Combat Procedure.md

 ### Strike
 Use your weapon (magical or mundane) to inflict harm on a target.

-A target's defense value adds to the momentum cost of attempting to Strike them.
+An actor's defense value adds to the momentum cost of attempting to Strike them.
 - *Maissa strikes at a subterranean turtle knight.
 The turtle knight has a Defense of 2; normally, Maissa's strike would cost 4 momentum, but the knight's Defense of 2 raises the cost to 4 + 2  = 6 momentum.*

 ### Move